Mzhenian/CrispyCrumbsWeb/README.md

 4) Run `npm start`
 5) wait for the website to open itself.

-After the initial initialization, you can run the server by only running the server and running `npm start`
+After the initial initialization, you can run the server by just running the server and running `npm start`

 This command will launch the website in address [http://localhost:3000](http://localhost:3000) in your browser.